clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 concentration, and are referred to as the ‘master stock solutions’.
 Store them in the freezer.

-To make working solutions for your PCRs, you need to create working solutions at a concentration of 10 uM.
+To make working solutions for your PCRs, you need to create dilutions at a concentration of 10 uM.
 To do this, mix 90 uL deionised water with 10 uL of the master stock solution to make up a final volume of 100 uL.
 Make up a few of these to avoid defrosting the master stock too often.
 Numerous freeze-thaw cycles can cause degradation.